 Tip #1 My morning ritual: First thing in the morning (after brushing my teeth) I drink one to two 12 ounce glasses of water with fresh squeezed lemon.
 Lemon stimulates the bile.
 Bile is a natural laxative.
 Make sure you smell the lemon to stimulate your saliva glands.
 Saliva protects the tooth enable from the incoming acid, it also signals the rest of the digestive tract of incoming substances and to prepare accordingly (read more about the brain and digestion HERE).
 The filling of the stomach signals the digestive tract to make room by moving out the old through the larger peristalic (wave like action) of the colon.

 Tip #2 Proper nutrients from whole foods: The liver needs vitamin B and C, glutathione, selenium and amino acids from whole foods for proper detoxification.
 Chronic constipation can be a sign of gut dysbiosis, so see your ND or Functional Medicine practitioner for the proper tests.
-Once you’ve rule out a gut flora imbalance, yeast or parasites make sure you are getting enough fermented foods and prebiotic foods.
+Once you’ve rule out a gut flora imbalance, yeast and parasites make sure you are getting enough fermented foods and prebiotic foods.
+You may also be interested in the fun and informative book, What’s Your Poo Telling You?
+You will learn, for example, that a poo that looks like soft serve ice-cream, also known as the “Soft Serve” or “Jabba the Poo” may indicate that you have a lactose intolerance.
+The book also covers poos like the “Snake, Log Jam, Chocolate Surprise, Corn-Backed Rattler and more.

 Tip #3 Sit less, move more: When we sit all day our internal organs suffer.
 Especially if we sit slumped in a chair!
 Read how digestion can be affected by physical alignment HERE.